Heart & Cardiac Services

 - Chronic Heart Failure (CHF) is a persistent and progressive condition that worsens slowly over time and has been present for four weeks or more.

 - Acute Heart Failure (AHF) episodes worsen rapidly, which results in the need for hospitalisation.
-Acute heart failure can also develop in people without a history of chronic heart failure.
+It can also develop in people without a history of CHF.

 Help for Heart Failure is available

 Dyspnoea (shortness of breath) is a common symptom affecting as many as 25% of people in the world today.
 You may experience dyspnoea at rest, or you may notice its presence when you do any activity, exertion, or exercise.
 Early intervention by a GP, to address signs and symptoms of Heart Failure is best practice, so be sure to discuss any symptoms as soon as you notice them.

 What to expect